interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/utm/nominal_planning/conflict_higher_priority/conflict_higher_priority.md

 ### [Validate flight 2 sharing test step](../../validate_shared_operational_intent.md)

 ### [Modify activated flight 1 in conflict with activated flight 2 test step](../../../../flight_planning/modify_activated_flight_intent.md)
 Before execution of this step, flights 1 and 2 are activated and in conflict.
+Flight 2 is the highest-priority flight.
-The test driver modifies flight 1 in a way that still conflicts with flight 2.
+The test driver attempts to modify flight 1 in a way that still conflicts with flight 2.

+The successful outcomes of the modification attempts:
-Even though flight 2 is the highest-priority flight, because the conflict existed before the modification was initiated, the modification is accepted per **[astm.f3548.v21.SCD0030](../../../../../requirements/astm/f3548/v21.md)**.
+1. Even though flight 2 is the highest-priority flight, because the conflict existed before the modification was initiated, an accepted modification is considered a success per **[astm.f3548.v21.SCD0030](../../../../../requirements/astm/f3548/v21.md)**.
+2. Due to the conflict, the USS may decide to be more conservative and to not support the modification.
+This is considered a success as there is no positive requirement for the USS to accept the modification.

+A rejected modification will indicate a low severity failure.
+Indeed, in some situations a rejection may not be strictly speaking a failure to meet a requirement.
+This could be the case for example if the USS does not support directly update of intents and instead delete the previous one and create a new one.
+Since we cannot distinguish between an actual failure to meet the requirement and a reasonable behavior due to implementation limitations, we indicate a low severity failure which won't actually fail the test.

+In any case, whatever is the outcome of this step, there should not be any impact on the rest of the execution of the scenario.
+An intent should exist (this is checked in the next step) and it should be either the previous or the modified intent, both of which make no difference in the next steps.

 ### [Validate flight 1 sharing test step](../../validate_shared_operational_intent.md)
+If the modification was accepted, flight 1 should have been modified.
-The first flight should have been modified.
+If the modification was not supported, flight 1 should not have been modified.
+If the modification was rejected, flight 1 should not have been modified and should still exist.
+If it does not exist, it means that there is an active flight without an operational intent, which is a failure to meet **[interuss.automated_testing.flight_planning.FlightCoveredByOperationalIntent](../../../../../requirements/interuss/automated_testing/flight_planning.md)**.

 ## Attempt to modify activated flight in conflict test case